AdaGold/solar-system/README.md

 5. Jupiter
 6. Hoth
 ```

-# Wave 1
-## Primary Requirements
+- Write code to test your SolarSystem
 - Get creative!
 Instead of Strings for planets, give SolarSystem a list of hashes where each planet is sent as a hash with at least 5 attributes.

 ## Optional Enhancements
-- Give each planet a rate of solar rotation
+- Give each planet a `year_length` attribute which is the length of time the planet takes to go around it's star.
 - Give each planet a `distance_from_the_sun` attribute
 - Write a program that asks for user input to query the planets:
   - First, ask the user to select a planet they'd like to learn about.